rackspace/rack/README.md

 ```

+### Precedence

+`rack` will first look for credentials as flags.
+Secondly, `rack` will use a named profile, or `default` if there is a default profile.
+Lastly, `rack` will look for environment variables.

 ## Bash Completion

 At any time, you can run `rack init` which will create the auto-completion file in `~/.rack/bash_autocomplete` and add it to `~/.bash_profile`.
 You'll need to restart your terminal session to enable auto-completion.